cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-4. With this partial assurance, you can make the move for real:
+4. With this partial assurance, you can make an actual move:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L224-L230]
     const { creator, signingClient } = await this.getSigningStargateClient()